mliebelt/pgn-viewer/dev.md

 ### gh-pages publishing

+* The branch gh-pages is currently used to "publish" PgnViewerJS (which works quite well).
+* The process is difficult, and I should only have the relevant files on the relevant branches

+##### TODOs

 ### Testing

 * Upgraded to the latest Jasmine version (2.3.4)
 * Checked that all unit tests work again (without any change).

+##### TODOs

+* Complete the set of necessary tests by checking the plans, and which plans are implemented.
+* Structure the sections by those plans, so there is a bigger set of things to do all the time.
+* Include `xit` parts when there is no (useful) test at the moment, only the idea what to test.

 ### Build Process